shsagir/play-area-sync/docs/craft-3-setup.md

 * [dashboard.fortrabbit.com/apps/{{app-name}}/vars](https://dashboard.fortrabbit.com/apps/{{app-name}}/vars)

 That ENV var is already set.
 Just replace it with your local one.
+Also see the [official Craft guide on that topic](https://docs.craftcms.com/v3/installation.html#step-3-set-a-security-key) to learn about the different ways to create the key.

 ## Database synchronization